 X-rays use invisible electromagnetic energy beams to produce images of internal tissues, bones, and organs on film or digital media.
 Standard X-rays are performed for many reasons, including diagnosing tumors or bone injuries.

 Mercer Health’s Medical Imaging Services department is dedicated to providing state-of-the-art radiology and imaging services to both inpatients and outpatients.
-The caring and experienced imaging staff includes registered radiology technicians trained and certified in various areas, including mammography, ultrasound, traditional x-ray and more.
+The caring and experienced imaging staff includes registered radiology technologists trained and certified in various areas, including mammography, ultrasound, traditional x-ray and more.

 Specially-trained radiologists from Columbus Radiology Corporation read and diagnose images and report their findings back to the ordering provider.